Amazonia Forever

 Provide adequate access to quality education, health care and employment; as well as promoting innovative solutions adapted to the local conditions of the population of the Amazon region.

-Sustainable Infrastructure, Cities and Connectivity
+Sustainable Infraestructure & Cities and Connectivity

 Promoting resilient infrastructure and connectivity, and sustainable urbanization of the Amazon region.
 This includes adequate management and planning of urban growth, mitigation and adaptation to climate change, economic development, and social inclusion and equity.

-Sustainable, Low-Carbon Agriculture, Livestock, and Forestry
+Sustainable Low Carbon, Agriculture, Livestock, and Forestry

 Boosting and conserving sustainable and low carbon agricultural production systems as well as the transition to sustainable models of livestock management and forest protection.